mvolkmann/blog/src/smalltalk.md

 In addition, some kinds of objects can be created from a literal syntax such as numbers, strings, and arrays.

-Every class supports the `#new` message, which creates and returns a new instance of the class.
+Every class supports the class method `new`, which creates and returns a new instance of the class.
-If the class defines the instance method `initialize` and `#new` is sent to the class, the `initialize` method will be called automatically to initialize the instance variables of the object.
+If the class defines the instance method `initialize`, the `new` method will call it.
+The `initialize` method typically initializes the instance variables of the object.

+Every class also supports the class method `basicNew` which is similar to the `new` method, but does not call the instance method `initialize`.

 Let's look at an example `Rect` class with instance variables `height` and `width`.